-Securing Open Source Supply Chains: FOSS for FOSS
+Open Source Software Supply Chain: FOSS for FOSS

-The ability to reliably reuse software components is fundamental to all modern software development, and with over 80% of these components open source, Software Composition Analysis is fundamental for securing software supply chains.
+The ability to reliably reuse software components is fundamental to all modern software development, and with over 80% of these components open source, Software Composition Analysis is fundamental for securing any open source software supply chain.

-Many tools for Software Composition Analysis provide a wide range of capabilities in terms of detecting and reporting components and their licensing, vulnerability, and quality information.
-There are many specialized different techniques and tools for different development-side languages and frameworks and for specialized deployment-side platforms like containers or embedded systems.
+Many tools for Software Composition Analysis provide a wide range of capabilities.
+Basically, these capabilities include of detecting and reporting components, their licensing, vulnerability, and quality information.
+There are many specialized different techniques and tools for different development-side languages and frameworks.
+And there are more for specialized deployment-side platforms like containers or embedded systems.

-A key issue is that expensive proprietary SCA tools can be a huge inhibitor for people to do the right thing and manage the composition of their software.
-To make using open source easier for everyone, we need FOSS tools for FOSS SCA.
+But a key issue is that expensive proprietary SCA tools can be a huge inhibitor for people to do the right thing and manage the composition of their software.
+So to make using open source easier for everyone, we need FOSS tools for FOSS SCA.

-In this webinar, nexB co-founder and CEO Michael Herzog will discusses the best practices for open source SCA.
-By using FOSS SCA tools, organizations don’t need to worry about vendor lock-in, and by sharing tools with upstream projects, organizations can improve the vitality of the overall FOSS community.
+In this webinar (also below), nexB co-founder and CEO Michael Herzog discusses best practices for securing open source software supply chains by using open source Software Composition Analysis tools.
+With FOSS SCA tools, organizations don’t need to worry about vendor lock-in.
+And by sharing tools with upstream projects, organizations can improve the vitality of the overall FOSS community.

 Video